Huga22118/FreeWeapons-Old/README.md

 - Visual Studio 2017, 2019
 - Plugin-SDK
 - Code::Blocks for Plugin-SDK (if you have Visual Studio 2015/2017/2019 then use vs).

+# Keys
+- F8 for Slot 1
+- F7 for Slot 2.